-Contact us at 864-866-PAIN to learn more about how spinal cord stimulators can help alleviate your pain.
+Call us today at 864-866-PAIN to know more about spinal cord stimulators in Camden, SC.

 What Is a Spinal Cord Stimulator, and How Does it Work?

-What Types of Pain Can a Spinal Cord Stimulator Help With?
+What Is a Spinal Cord Stimulator Used for?

-- Angina (heart pain) that can’t be treated with other options
+- Angina (heart pain that cannot be treated using other options).

 Who Should Get Spinal Cord Stimulator Treatment?